-1. Meetings of the BHC shall be held monthly as designated by the BHC, for a minimum of 11 meetings per year.
+- 1. Meetings of the BHC shall be held monthly as designated by the BHC, for a minimum of 11 meetings per year.
 Meetings may be held in person, or virtually via teleconference, as permitted by Cal.
-Government Code § 54953.

-2. The BHC is subject to the provisions of the Brown Act and the San Francisco Sunshine Ordinance (Cal.
+Government Code § 54953. - 2.
+The BHC is subject to the provisions of the Brown Act and the San Francisco Sunshine Ordinance (Cal.
 Government Code §§ 54950 et seq.; S.F.
-Administrative Code §§ 67.1, et seq.).

-3. Annual Meetings: There shall be a regular meeting, which shall constitute the annual meeting of the BHC, to be held in February of each year at which time the

-Officers will present their reports, a regular meeting schedule will be adopted for the next twelve (12) months, and officer elections held.

-4. Regular Meetings: The BHC shall establish by resolution or motion the time and place for holding regular meetings at its annual meeting.

-5. Special Meetings: Special meetings, for any purpose or purposes related to the business of the BHC, may be called at any time by the Chair or the Co-Chairs or by a majority of the BHC members in accordance with the Brown Act and San Francisco Sunshine Ordinance.

-6. Actual notice of Annual and Regular Meetings shall be received by each member of the BHC at least 72 hours before the time set for the meeting by one of the following methods:
+Administrative Code §§ 67.1, et seq.). - 3.
+Annual Meetings: There shall be a regular meeting, which shall constitute the annual meeting of the BHC, to be held in February of each year,, a regular meeting schedule will be adopted for the next twelve (12) months, and officer elections held. - 4.
+Regular Meetings: The BHC shall establish by resolution or motion the time and place for holding regular meetings at its annual meeting. - 5.
+Special Meetings: Special meetings, including ad hoc meetings, for any purpose or purposes related to the business of the BHC, may be called at any time by the Chair or the Co-Chairs or by a majority of the BHC members in accordance with the Brown Act and San Francisco Sunshine Ordinance.
+Any special meeting notice must be received at least 72 hours in advance and posted on the BHC web site and delivered to the Clerk of the Board of Supervisors and to the Government Information Center at the Main Branch of the SF Public Library. - 6.
+Actual notice of Annual and Regular Meetings shall be received by each member of the BHC at least 72 hours before the time set for the meeting by one of the following methods: - a.

-a.
 Personal delivery of written notice; or

-b.
-First class mail, postage prepaid sent by first class mail shall be deposited in the U.S. Mail not less than five (5) days before the time set for the meeting; or c.
-Fax transmittal or e-mail of written notice; or d.
-Telephone, either directly to the member or to a person at the member's office who would reasonably be expected to communicate that notice promptly to the member;
+- b.
+First class mail, postage prepaid sent by first class mail shall be deposited in the U.S. Mail not less than five (5) days before the time set for the meeting; or - c.
+Fax transmittal or e-mail of written notice; or - d.
+Telephone, either directly to the member or to a person at the member's office who would reasonably be expected to communicate that notice promptly to the member; and - e.
+All such notices shall be given or sent to the member's address or telephone number as shown on the records of the BHC. - 7.
+Notice of regular and special meetings shall be provided in accordance with the Brown Act and S.F.
+Sunshine Ordinance.